Kathy has been involved with Ashbrook for 10 years and is the mother of an Ashbrook graduate and a 7th grader.

 Bravo to Ashbrook’s response to the pandemic!
 We are SO grateful for the gymnastics that teachers and staff executed to keep our children sane and engaged this past year!
 Ashbrook’s focus on the arts, their dedicated and inspiring teachers, the community of involved and supportive parents, the organized and friendly staff, and meticulous attention to the details of my children’s health and safety are all reminders that there is nowhere else I could dream of sending my kids every day.

-~Victoria, Victor, Tessa (6th grade), and Max (1st grade) Wolff-Zevallos
+~Victoria, Victor, Tessa (graduate), and Max (4th grade) Wolff-Zevallos

 From a very young age we knew we had a precocious girl on our hands.
 At the age of 2 she was drawing portraits and asking philosophical questions about what species would be on earth after humans were extinct.
 She was interested in learning about everything from dinosaurs to the different galaxies in the universe.
 When she wasn’t reading about them, she was drawing them.

 This all changed after enrolling her in public school.
 After her first day of kindergarten, I asked what she learned and she replied softly, “I learned that people yell and push.”
 For 2 weeks we watched our little girl lose interest in learning and then school all together.
 She had been so excited to start kindergarten but began crying every time we got in the car to go to school.
 Public school is fine, but we knew we couldn’t keep her in that environment so we started to ask friends what we should do.
 One close friend had her daughter enrolled at Ashbrook and told us that she knew Emma would love it.